Curses of Cain and Ham and the Church of Jesus Christ of Latter-day Saints: In LDS Scripture

-According to the Bible, after Cain killed Abel, God cursed him and put a mark on him, but the Bible does not state what the nature of the mark was.
-The Pearl of Great Price, another Mormon book of scripture, describes the descendants of Cain as dark-skinned, and church president Brigham Young stated, "What is the mark?
-You will see it on the countenance of every African you ever did see...."
+According to the Bible, after Cain killed Abel, God cursed him and put a mark on him.
 In another biblical account, Ham discovered his father Noah drunk and naked in his tent.
 Because of this, Noah cursed Ham's son, Canaan to be "servants of servants".
-Although the scriptures do not mention Ham's skin color, some doctrines associated the curse with black people and used it to justify slavery.
+Although the scriptures do not mention Ham's skin color, some doctrines associated the curse with Black people and used it to justify slavery.

+Starting in 1831, Smith said he translated parts of the Old Testament, and those parts have been interpreted to mean that Black people were the descendants of Cain and Ham.
+In his translation Smith wrote "Canaan shall be his servant and a veil of darkness shall cover him that he shall be known among all men."
+He also wrote "there was a blackness come upon all the children of Canaan", and "the seed of Cain were black, and had not place among them."
+However, the term "black" at that time did not refer solely to skin color; the adjective was also defined by Noah Webster as "sullen; having a cloudy look or countenance [...] atrociously wicked; horrible [...] dismal; mournful; calamitous," which descriptions go hand-in-hand with the consequences of Cain having murdered Abel.
+The Pearl of Great Price, another LDS book of scripture, describes a blackness settling upon the children of Canaan; many critics take this as a reference to descendants of Cain, but the Church's doctrine does not make any claims about the Canaanites being Cain's descendants.
+Church president Brigham Young stated, "What is the mark?
+You will see it on the countenance of every African you ever did see....", and "the Lord put a mark upon [Cain], which is the flat nose and black skin".

 Teachings in the late 1800s

-Young once taught that the devil was black, and his successor as church president, John Taylor, taught on multiple occasions that the reason that black people (those with the curse of Cain) were allowed to survive the flood was so that the devil could be properly represented on the earth through the children of Ham and his wife Egyptus.
+Young once taught that the devil was Black, and his successor as church president, John Taylor, taught on multiple occasions that the reason that Black people (those with the curse of Cain) were allowed to survive the flood was so that the devil could be properly represented on the earth through the children of Ham and his wife Egyptus.
 The next president, Wilford Woodruff also affirmed that millions of people have Cain's mark of blackness drawing a parallel to modern Native Americans' "curse of redness".